hugolu/learn-test/executable-specifications.md

 “You must turn scenarios into acceptance tests with minimal changes.
 An acceptance test is only a copy of a scenario in a format suitable for execution on a computer.”

-“The intent is not to verify whether the team is building the software correctly.
-First and foremost, we want to confirm requirements have been met.
+“First and foremost, we want to confirm requirements have been met.
 These “executable” scenarios are not a quality assurance tool.
 They are used to prevent defects, not to discover them.”

 “these “executable” scenarios do not replace the need to include quality assurance practices, such as exploratory or unit testing.”